edurant/edurant.github.io/courses/csc4601/project.md

     1. Isolation Forest, 2 students
   * Thursday
     1. NEAT, 3 students
+       * What advantage does an evolutionary algorithm like NEAT have over more traditional algorithms?
+       * In what environments is it most successful?
+       * What are the 3 steps of the training loop for evolutionary algorithms?
     1. Gradient-Boosted Trees, 1 student
        * What is the initial guess used by a gradient boosted decision tree?
        * What is one drawback of a gradient boosted decision tree?